 My thoughts today and the way I see it.
 I feel that one of the biggest problem society has right now, with the confusion of sex and gender, is that most people conflate biological sex with gender identity.
 Thinking that they are both the same thing when they are not.
-Most… Continue reading Cultural Dysphoria: Stop conflating biological sex with gender identity.
+Most do not… Continue reading Cultural Dysphoria: Stop conflating biological sex with gender identity.

 Short Answer: It is up to the intersex person to decide if they are transgender or not.
 So, never assume and always ask the person.
 Long Answer: Definitions First: Cisgender = When an Endosex (not born intersex) person, agrees with their birth assignment.
 Ipso Gender = When an Intersex person agrees with their birth assignment.… Continue reading Can an Intersex person be Transgender?